 If you have any questions regarding the shadowing experience, please email firstname.lastname@example.org

-The Cleveland Clinic Nursing Institute welcomes high school students to perform their for credit senior projects in the field of nursing.
+Cleveland Clinic's Nursing Institute welcomes high school students to perform their for credit senior projects in the field of nursing.
 The experience can range in length from 1 to 3 weeks.
-The senior project experience pairs the student with a nurse delivering care on an assigned nursing unit.
+The high school senior project experience pairs the student with a nurse delivering care on an assigned nursing unit.
 The student will be able to observe how Cleveland Clinic nurses deliver world class care to patients and their families, communicate and coordinate with other members of the care delivery team, and expertly navigate the healthcare environment to ensure the best possible outcomes for patients.
-The student will be able to observe on the medical-surgical nursing unit for a maximum of 5 full days.
-The remainder of experience will consist of experiences in simulation or other hands-on activities.

-- Negative tuberculosis test (2 step mantoux or Quantiferon blood test in past rolling year)
+- Negative tuberculosis test (2 step mantoux or Quantiferon blood test)

 - MMR vaccine(measles, mumps, rubella)

 - TDaP vaccine(tetanus, diphtheria, pertussis)

 - Hepatitis B vaccine series or signed waiver

 - Varicella/Chicken Pox

 - Flu vaccine if attending between November 15 and April 1

 - Register for parking (if needed)

 - Obtain ID badge